What Is The Recovery Lifestyle

 The life where you find yourself in recovery, your new self, is better and stronger and deeper.
 When you take the time to heal and grow and learn, you actually do become everything you always hoped you would be.
 A recovery lifestyle can include anything you want in it, and that’s the fun part.
 It grows with time, and you learn to love and practice more and more healthy components.
 That’s been my experience anyway.

 Every area of my life is full.
 I’m surrounded by love and light, and I adore the people close to me.
 Please note: This is the opposite of what my life was, and I can’t even write about my past anymore because it causes me too much pain to remember that I lived that way and did those things.
-My recovery life is where I found Nichiren Buddhism, EMDR, sculpting, sound baths and countless other things that make my life so incredible.
-I found healthy relationships, best friends, sober sisters, and most of all self-acceptance and even some confidence.
+My recovery life is where I found Nichiren Buddhism, EMDR, sculp classes, my love of nature, reading, cooking again, helping others, sound baths and countless other things that make my life so incredible.
+I found healthy relationships, best friends, sober sisters, self-acceptance and even confidence.

 My Recovery Lifestyle Has 5 Parts